Feel free to contact Stacie Goffin at email@example.com

 STACIE G. GOFFIN, Ed.D.

-Stacie Goffin is the founder and principal of the Goffin Strategy Group, LLC.
-Established in 2004, the Goffin Strategy Group cultivates cultural transformation of early care and education as a field of practice through analysis of complex issues and authorship of thought-provoking publications.
-It engages at the local, state, national levels with non-profit, philanthropic, and government organizations and agencies.
+Established in 2004, the Goffin Strategy Group focuses on cultivating cultural transformation of early care and education as a field of practice through analysis of complex issues, an adaptive and systemic approach to change, and authorship of thought-provoking publications and presentations.
+It engages at the local, state, and national levels with non-profit, philanthropic, and government organizations and agencies.

 STACIE G. GOFFIN, Ed.D.